WTO chief seeks text to advance debate over COVID-19 vaccine

-GENEVA (AP) — The World Trade Organization chief appealed to member countries on Wednesday to present and negotiate over a text that could temporarily ease rules that protect COVID-19 vaccine technology, as a way to ramp access to doses, a spokesman said.
+GENEVA (AP) — The World Trade Organization chief appealed to member countries on Wednesday to quickly present and negotiate over a text that could temporarily ease trade rules that protect COVID-19 vaccine technology, as a way to ramp access to doses at a time of urgent need.

 The WTO’s General Council — made up of ambassadors — was taking up the pivotal issue of a temporary waiver for intellectual property protections on COVID-19 vaccines and other tools that South Africa and India first proposed in October.
 The idea has gained support in the developing world and among some progressive lawmakers in the West.

+“And that process will take a series of months, and requires a unanimous point of view to move forward,” she told reporters in Washington.
+“We take intellectual property incredibly seriously, and we also, though, are in the midst of a historic global pandemic, which requires a range of creative solutions.”

+“We’re looking at it through that prism,” Psaki added.
+"I expect we’ll have more, now that the WTO meetings are underway, we’ll have more to say very soon on this.”

-“I would say most of the members would say this is the most important issue facing our organization today,” Rockwell said.
+Rockwell said most member states "would say this is the most important issue facing our organization today.”

 “I’m not going to put odds on on how likely it is to find an agreement," he said.
 “But when people begin to voice very clearly their shared objectives, it makes it easier to get to ‘yes.’"